rafaelrozon/generator-spock/README.md

 ## Options
 All generators take these options:
-- destinationPath: where to output, defaults to current directory
+- destinationFolder: where to create the file, defaults to current directory
-- moduleName
+- moduleName: the name of what you want to create, e.g.: MyComponent, reducer, CartActions, etc
-- filename: unless specified the filename is the module name
+- filename: unless specified the filename is the module name.
+Don't need to pass the extension

 ### Action Generator